The Jones-Hill House is part of the fabric of Milwaukee's Black culture

-A Bubbler Talk listener was curious about Black historical sites in Milwaukee.
+A Bubbler Talk question asker was curious about Black historical sites in Milwaukee.
 There are many, so I chose to look at one that’s had many lives: the Jones-Hill House in the Harambee neighborhood.
-The building on N. Palmer St.— and its owners — played key roles in the city’s Black culture, starting in the 1950s.
+The building on North Palmer Street — and its owners — played key roles in the city’s Black culture, starting in the 1950s.

 The Jones-Hill House looks like your standard Arts and Crafts-style home.
 It stands three stories tall and is built of that classic cream-colored brick.
 The window trim and eaves are painted with rusted orange and white accents.